The “Happy Birthday” Song Turned 125 This Year

-At a well preserved 122 years old, “Happy Birthday to You,” the most frequently sung English song in the world, has never looked better.
+Originally composed in 1893, "Happy Birthday to You," the most frequently sung English song in the world, has never sounded better.

 “Happy Birthday to You” was originally composed in 1893 as “Good Morning to All” by Patty Smith Hill, a kindergarten teacher and principal in Louisville, Kentucky, and her oldest sister, Mildred Jane Hill, a pianist and composer.
 Its lyrics went like this: